John Foley (major): Life and career

 Foley was born in Ballinclare, County Kerry, Ireland, in 1813.
 He married young, but his wife died prior to his emigration to the United States in August 1836.
-His brother, Patrick, was an Episcopal minister in Tipperary.
+His brother, Patrick, was an Episcopal minister in County Tipperary.

 Foley arrived in New York City on 22 September 1836, and in Savannah, Georgia, on 31 October.
 He took the Oath of Allegiance on 16 May 1838.

 Living and working in Columbia Square, he was involved with the Central of Georgia Railway during its construction.

 On New Year's Eve 1840, he was fined $30 for operating his business on a Sunday, thus violating the Sabbath ordinance.
 This happened on several occasions.

 In 1851, Foley became a mason, joining Solomon's Lodge No. 1 and rising through the ranks to Junior Warden by the 1860s.

 Foley regularly travelled to New York City to procure goods for his clothing and linen-goods business, often leaving his store in the hands of friends (such as John Riordan) while he was away.
 His store was on the first floor of The Marshall House on Broughton Street, and he later lived above the store.

 On 18 April 1859, he was elected captain of the Irish Jasper Greens, and served during the Mexican–American War.
 In the Civil War, he was listed as captain of Company A, First Regiment of Georgia Volunteer Infantry Army of an earlier version of the Tennessee State Guard, in the Roster of the Confederate soldiers of Georgia 1861–1865 via the pages of the 14 September 1861 edition of Savannah's Daily Morning News.
 He was promoted to major by the following January.
 He was subsequently offered the role of lieutenant colonel but declined it.

 After the war, Foley resumed his merchant trade with a liquor store at 199 Bay Street, near the Savannah waterfront.

 In 1866, Foley purchased today's 425 East York Street from John Haupt.

 By 1870, Foley was living at 37 York Street (today's 417 East York Street).
 Three years later, he was elected president of an earlier version of the Atlantic Coast Line Railroad.

 In 1874, he purchased from Thomas R. Mills lot number 20 in Savannah's Trustees' Garden Ward and had built the property at today's 52–56 East Broad Street.
 By February, he had erected "three fine wooden dwellings".

 He entered semi-retirement in 1879, becoming a collector of rents.